 Baking option: Bake at 400 degrees for 8-12 minutes or until golden brown.

 Note: My favorite brand of salmon is Wild Planet (pink or sockeye).
 I also buy their sardines.
 The brand is wild-caught and sustainable.
 You can get them in some health food stores or Amazon.
 I generally buy mine from my favorite online health food store, Vitacost.
-If you're a first time customer, you can save 10 bucks using my referral link here.
+(If you're a first time customer, you can save 10 bucks using my referral link here.)
+See more of my favorite products in My Paleo Pantry.

 I like to serve my crab cakes with some kind of sauce.
 I don't really like tartar sauce, so I wanted to make something like a remoulade or aioli.
 No mayo?
 No problem.
 Avocado saves the day again.
 Can you tell how much I looooove avocado?
 As for the cilantro, I love that too.
 And since I threw some seeds in the ground, not expecting much, my tiny garden is overflowing with cilantro.

 Cilantro Lime Avocado Dip (egg-free, AIP-friendly)